 Gum abscess most common causes

-Gum boil after or because failed root canal
+Gum boil after root canal or failed endodontic therapy

 During root canal treatment procedure, the endodontist has to pay attention to remove the infection entirely.
 If the tooth root is straight it is not difficult but if the root hasn’t regular shape it can be an hard job.
 In the second case the laser can help to burn all bad bacteria and to destroy infection once and forever.

 What if the dentist leaves small pieces of necrotic tissue in the proximity to the tip of the tooth root ?
 The infection restarts to develop, pus forms again and a gum boil may re-appear.
-This is usually called gum abscess caused by failed root canal treatment.
+This is usually called gum abscess after root canal or endodontic treatment.
 In this situation there are two choices: proceed with re-treatment of the canal or apicoectomy.

 Boil because of pus in the gum pocket